Floyd Collins: Discovery and rescue efforts

+Death

 On February 11, 1925, tests showed that Collins' light bulb had gone out, meaning there was no way to tell if he was still alive.
 The 55 ft shaft and subsequent lateral tunnel intersected the cave just above Collins, but when he was finally reached on Monday, February 16, by miner Ed Brenner, he was "cold and apparently dead."
-Having been appointed as the members of a coroner's jury, Floyd's friend, Johnnie Gerald, and a few other acquaintances of Floyd were allowed to go into the lateral tunnel and positively identify the body.
+Having been appointed as members of a coroner's jury, Floyd's friend Johnnie Gerald and a few other of his acquaintances were allowed to go into the lateral tunnel and positively identify the body.
 Dr. William Hazlett and Captain C.E.
 Francis, a National Guard medical officer, were then unsuccessful in an attempt to reach the body, but Brenner went in front of them to the body and was able to follow their examination instructions for the official death declaration to be made.
-It was estimated Floyd had been dead for three to five days, with February 13 being the most likely date.
-Because he could not be reached from behind, the rescuers could not free his leg.
-Carmichael decided that Floyd's body would be left in place and the shaft would be filled with debris.
-After being allowed to enter the shaft, Skeets Miller and another reporter corroborated Carmichael's claim that it would be too dangerous to retrieve the body.
+It was estimated that Collins had been dead for three to five days, with February 13 being the most likely date of death.

 Media attention

 Newspaper reporter William Burke "Skeets" Miller from The Courier-Journal in Louisville reported on the rescue efforts from the scene.
 Miller, of small stature, was able to remove a lot of earth from around Collins.
 He also interviewed Collins in the cave, receiving a Pulitzer Prize for his coverage and playing a part in Collins' attempted rescue.
 Miller's reports were distributed by telegraph and were printed by newspapers across the country and abroad, and the rescue attempts were followed by regular news bulletins on the new medium of broadcast radio (the first broadcast radio station KDKA having been established in 1920).
 Shortly after the media arrived, the publicity drew crowds of tourists to the site, at one point numbering in the tens of thousands.
 Collins' neighbors sold hamburgers for 25 cents.
 Other vendors set up stands to sell food and souvenirs, creating a circus-like atmosphere.
 The Sand Cave rescue attempt grew to become the third-biggest media event between the world wars.
-(The biggest media events of that time both involved Charles Lindbergh—the trans-Atlantic flight and his son's kidnapping—and Lindbergh actually had a minor role in the Sand Cave rescue, too, having been hired to fly photographic negatives from the scene for a newspaper.)
+(The biggest media events of that time both involved Charles Lindbergh—the trans-Atlantic flight and his son's kidnapping—and Lindbergh had a minor role in the Sand Cave rescue, too, having been hired to fly photographic negatives from the scene for a newspaper.)
 Since the nearest telegraph station was in Cave City, some miles from the cave, two amateur radio operators with the callsigns 9BRK and 9CHG provided the link to pass messages to the authorities and the press.